sgothel/gluegen/doc/GlueGen_Mapping.md

 ### JavaCallback Example 5b (UserParam part of 2 component-key)

-Similar example as example 2a, but having the `UserParam` as part of the 2 component-key.
+Similar example as example 2a, but having the `UserParam` as part of the 2 component-key *and* defining `Callback-UserParamClass` class as `ALCcontext`.

 C-API Header snipped
 ```